-To date, the Fox is the only glider which is suitable to fly the full spectrum of aerobatic manoeuvres dual.
+To date, the Fox is the only two-seater-glider suitable for competition aerobatics.
 It was designed by Edward Margański, who also developed the Swift.
 (The abbreviation MDM stands for the production team Margański - Dunowski - Makula).

 Work on the projekt began in 1990 in parallel to the development of the Swift and first flight was on 9 July 1993.
 One month later, Jerzy "Jurek" Makula won his fifth World Championship on the Fox prototype in Venlo, NL.